broacademy/HTML-course-2/criteria.md

    ```

 9. 💛
-**Elements with background images should have a matching background color.**
+**Elements with background images should have a matching background color, if it's matter for text contrast**
    ```
    section {
       background-image: url(sunset.jpg);